-This private home is an example of a standard narrow-block design build with sustainability taken to an 8 star rating.
-Completed in January, 2011 by builders Designer Homes Qld P/L (Andrew Black) and Garth Chapman Traditional Queenslanders’ draughtsman Kevin Hincksman, it sits on a 802 square meter block.
-Many similar blocks in the area are being subdivided, and whilst the build caters for this potentiality, it also demonstrates the future-proofing benefits of space.
-This was then followed by 2-3 years of construction and development of a food garden and rainwater harvesting systems, including a storage bungalow.
-Unfortunately, absent from the design is grey and black water recycling.
+This private home is a standard narrow-block design by a standard housing construction company – with sustainability taken to an 8 star rating by the owner.
+Completed in January, 2011, it sits on a 802 square meter block.
+Many similar blocks in the area are being subdivided, and whilst the build caters for this potentiality, it also demonstrates the future-proofing benefits of space in the form of a food garden and rainwater harvesting systems, including a storage bungalow.

-Currently there are 3 people living at “Equanimity Foundation”; the owner and two long term house-mates.
+Currently there are 4 people living at “Equanimity Foundation”; the owner and three long term house-mates.
 The house runs as a proto-type micro-community for a larger co-housing concept, where housemates pay $85 per week and do a minimum of 4 or 5 hours per week to cover accommodation.
 Anything consumed from the garden is deducted from their local complimentary currency account – LETS (Local Exchange Trading System, or CommunityExchange.net.au).
 Extra hours worked are credited to their LETS account.
 Fewer hours are made up in $s.
+Up to 50% of our food needs come from the garden; vegetables, fruit, nuts, roots, herbs, eggs and chickens.
 It demonstrates how a high quality of life can be achieved with minimal cash flow.

 Much of what happens here is inspired by the goals of The Zeitgeist Movement, one of the largest grass-roots online sustainability advocacy organizations.